 During the summer months, kids and adults are in and out of the swimming pool constantly.
 Wet bodies land on outdoor furniture, constantly soaking the outdoor fabric of cushions and seating.
 Dampness and organic substances — those are two vital ingredients for the growth of mold — and the fibers of outdoor furniture and padding

-Did you know that windows sweat?
-When the inside temperature is warmer than the outdoor temperature, moisture condenses on the windows.
+When the inside temperature is warmer than the outdoor temperature, moisture condenses on windows.
 If you have your blinds closed, that moisture can transfer easily.
 Moisture, organic material (like wood, vinyl or cloth) and warmth are all the ingredients mold needs to get a foothold.
-If the blinds
+If the blinds never dry out, they are a perfect

 Mold likes warm and dark places to grow and flourish, which often means you may have mold in your home and be totally unaware of it.
 If you have had any kind of water leak in your home or places where moisture can get in (like around windows and doors) you need to dig deep